 Cold medicines (Pseudoephedrine)

-Pseudoephedrine is a stimulant and the active ingredient in many cold medicines.
+Pseudoephedrine is a stimulant and an active ingredient in many cold medicines.
 People may abuse pseudoephedrine to experience hallucinations or an intense “body high.”
 Pseudoephedrine is often used to produce illicit drugs like methamphetamine.
-Abusing pseudoephedrine can cause irregular heartbeat, shortness of breath, high blood pressure, dizziness and seizures.
+Abusing pseudoephedrine can cause irregular heartbeat, shortness of breath, high blood pressure, dizziness, and seizures.

 Pain relievers (Acetaminophen)

 Acetaminophen is the active ingredient in pain relievers like Tylenol.
 High doses and long-term use can lead to serious health problems such as permanent liver damage.
 Other side effects of acetaminophen abuse include diarrhea, sweating, nausea, and stomach pain.
 Acetaminophen is generally taken for its pain-relieving properties.
 Many people abuse acetaminophen to treat chronic pain.

 Dimenhydrinate is properly used to treat motion sickness and vertigo.
 In high doses, the drug can cause hallucinations, ringing in the ears, nausea, irregular heartbeat, seizures, coma, and even death.
 The drug is often abused for its psychedelic properties.

 If you or someone you know is struggling with a prescription or over-the-counter drug addiction, seek help.
 It could be the difference between a sober and healthy life and an early tragic death.

 Swallowing A Bitter Pill: 2019 second edition now available for purchase.